Iwakura, Aichi: Economy

 Iwakura was traditionally noted for sericulture.

 Currently, agriculture and light manufacturing dominate the local economy.

 Secondary sector of the economy

 Manufacturing

 Ishizuka Glass Co., Ltd. is headquartered in Iwakura.

 Education

 Schools

 Iwakura has five public elementary schools and two public middle schools operated by the city government and one public high school operated by the Aichi Prefectural Board of Education.
-There is a large amount of residents in Iwakura from Brazil and city hall public information is always distributed in both English and Portuguese.
+There are a large number of residents in Iwakura from Brazil and city hall public information is always distributed in both English and Portuguese.
 Iwakura has an education system which promotes foreign language and cultures.